 - A means of communication between cats, leaving both scent and visible markers that this is their territory.

 - To keep their nails well-groomed, remove the old nail sheaths, and expose the new nail growth inside.

-So, instead of trying to get your cat to stop scratching, redirect her to a scratching post or cat tree that is acceptable to you – and your cat!
+So, instead of trying to get your cat to stop scratching, train her to a scratching post or cat tree that is acceptable to you – and your cat!

 By regularly trimming your cat’s nails, you can prevent injury and damage to household items.
 Visit our nail trimming page for tips.

 If your cat continues to scratch on undesired objects, she may be stressed, anxious, seeking attention, or indicating that she does not feel secure in her environment.
 Anxiety can be intensified by punishment, which can cause your cat to increase her undesired scratching behavior.
 Consider trying synthetic facial pheromone sprays and/or diffusers to help relieve your cat’s anxiety or stress.

 - First, make sure to clean the objects or areas with soap and water to remove the communication marking scents left by your cat’s paws.

 - Then apply the product on objects or areas in your home where your cat has exhibited undesired scratching.

 - Apply daily comforting pheromones to help prevent your cat’s need to mark these areas again.
 The product should not be sprayed on the desired scratcher you want your cat to use.